tinker-li/hello-tinker/README.md

 This is so funny.

-Thid is the 3rd change.
+ThiS is the 3rd change.

 this is pc test2